Infinity 8500 vs 8800 Massage Chair Review

 Pros & Cons of the Infinity 8500 vs 8800

-At the end of the day, what it comes down to is that the 8800 and the 8500 base model are excellent therapeutic chairs, but aren’t really suitable for use by anyone who doesn’t suffer from chronic pain, because the massage intensity is generally too strong for comfort.
+At the end of the day, what it comes down to is that the 8800 and the 8500 base models are excellent therapeutic chairs, but aren’t really suitable for use by anyone who doesn’t suffer from chronic pain because the massage intensity is generally too strong for comfort.

 The 8500 X3 addresses that issue by allowing for modification of the intensity settings, so if you intend for the chair to be used by multiple members in your household, and some of them don’t suffer from chronic back pain, you’re better off spending the extra money to get a “kinder, gentler” chair.

-Where the 8800 and 8500 base model are concerned, the key difference is that the 8800 does not offer inversion therapy.
+Where the 8800 and 8500 base models are concerned, the key difference is that the 8800 does not offer inversion therapy.
 The importance you place on that feature to be is going to play a pivotal role in your ultimate decision.
-Also remember that the 8800 does not offer an extension module in the Ottoman.
+Also, remember that the 8800 does not offer an extension module in the Ottoman.

 Conclusion of the Infinity IT 8500 vs 8800

-As we said at the start, if your budget will permit it, the 8500 X3 is clearly the superior chair, but if price is an issue, then both of the others have attractive feature combinations that will serve you well.
-All three models offer a powerful array of therapeutic features that will help you feel better.
+As we said at the start if your budget will permit it, the 8500 X3 is clearly the superior chair, but if the price is an issue, then both of the others have attractive feature combinations that will serve you well.
+All three models offer a powerful array of therapeutic features to help you feel better.
 As such, all three are highly recommended.